ofsaleem/dotastats/README.md

 Edit whatever image you want into the footer.png file, though if you change its height you need to update the CSS to match (I think you'd be better just editting the blank footer.png file to what you want).

+---

+Currently I'm in the progress of fixing things, as Dotabuff changed something or other and now it all breaks.
+I also want to get it onto a SQLite backend, as using an html page as your database isn't the best idea, especially since Apache likes to cache half of it and duplicate the table, even with caching disabled.